teepluss/laravel-theme/README.md

 ### Compiler

-Theme is now support HTML, Blade and Twig.
+Theme is now support PHP, Blade and Twig.
 To using Blade or Twig template you just create a file with extension
 ~~~
 [file].blade.php or [file].twig.php
 ~~~